 Supermercados Econo opens new $4M store in Humacao

-Supermercados Econo unveiled a new $4 million store in at the Humacao Shopping Plaza, which offers 54,000 square-feet of “one-stop-shopping” for eastern area consumers.
+Supermercados Econo unveiled a new $4 million store at the Humacao Shopping Plaza, which offers 54,000 square-feet of “one-stop-shopping” for eastern area consumers.

 The store includes a wine cellar with more than 450 labels and a deli.
 Shoppers will have access to 200 parking spaces, store executives said.